-Fillable 2-D Barcode Information
+Fillable 2-D Barcode Information FAQs

-A 2-D barcode is similiar to product barcodes (also called 1-D barcodes) that you see on commercial products every day.
+A 2-D barcode is similar to product barcodes (also called 1-D barcodes) that you see on commercial products every day.
 The difference is that the 2-D barcode can store much more information than the 1-D barcode in a small space.

 The Missouri Department of Revenue is using 2-D barcodes to help speed up data entry.
 Instead of keying the information from each individual income tax return by hand, the Department will use 2-D barcode scanner equipment to capture the same information into its computer tax records in a fraction of the time.